Thank you for considering the MIT CDO SM as part of your graduate education options.

 Although there are no formal academic requirements for admission, prospective students should have a strong foundation in a core disciplinary area such as engineering, materials science, physics, or mathematics.
 The program is very technical, and as such, we expect all applicants to have a firm foundation in and understanding of linear algebra and multivariable calculus.

-The application deadline for September 2017 admission was January 10, 2017.
+The deadline to apply for September 2018 enrollment is January 10, 2018.
 The CDO program does not offer spring term admission.
 Students are notified via email of admissions decisions as soon as possible, typically in March.

 The MIT graduate application fee of $75.00 is a mandatory requirement set by the Institute payable by MasterCard or Visa.